 Withdrawing and Isolating

 As drug use continues, a person might begin to focus more of their day on using drugs.
 Even when they’re not using, they might fantasize about their next high.
 They might plan their day around getting high.
 Those who use drugs once or more throughout the day might begin to pull away from family and friends.

 Neglecting Their Favorite Pastimes

 Along these same lines, a person who is regularly using drugs might also no longer want to do what used to bring them joy.
-They may not go running or spend time in nature or they might even neglect spending time with their children.
+They may not go running or spend time in nature, or they might even neglect to spend time with their children.
 A person who is becoming physically and psychologically dependent upon drugs tends to make that a priority over hobbies, pastimes, and other leisure activities.

 Making Poor Choices

 Another pattern you might notice in a loved one is the poor choices they are making for themselves.
 Perhaps they’re coming home late and calling out sick more often.
 Perhaps they’re forgetting to pay the rent or neglecting to pick up their paycheck to pay the rent.
 Or worse, perhaps you’re seeing your loved one getting involved in illegal activity – not to mention the drug use itself may be illegal.
 Addiction can be an illness of self-destruction.
 Making poor choices might be a sign of addiction.

 Another noticeable change is the way that your loved one dresses, wears makeup, and/or styles their hair.
 You might see a change in their appearance that points to the friends they’re spending time with or the new drug-centered lifestyle they may be developing.

 If you suspect substance abuse in a loved one, don’t rely solely upon the information in this article.
 Contact a mental health professional for guidance on what to do if you believe that someone you love is abusing drugs or alcohol.